ShubhamPatil2004/Motion-based-smart-LED-lighting-system/README.md

-Motion-based-smart-LED-lighting-system
-An ESP32-based smart lighting system that automatically controls LED brightness using PIR motion detection and LDR-based ambient light sensing.
-Features three-stage PWM dimming, adjustable timing and light thresholds via potentiometers, and a custom PCB design for energy-efficient, intelligent lighting automation.

-Features
-Human motion detection using PIR sensor

-Ambient light sensing using LDR

-Energy-efficient lighting control

-Three-stage PWM dimming

-100%
-50%
-20%
-Adjustable timing using potentiometers

-Adjustable light threshold

-Compact PCB implementation

-Hardware
-ESP32 DevKit V1

-PIR Sensor (HC-SR501)

-LDR

-3 × 10k Potentiometers

-LED

-Resistors

-General Purpose PCB

-USB Power Supply

-Working Principle
-The ESP32 continuously monitors:

-PIR Sensor
-LDR
-If:

-Motion = Detected
-AND
-Ambient Light = Dark
-The LED turns ON.

-Brightness decreases gradually:

-100% → 50% → 20% → OFF

-If new motion is detected during dimming, the timer resets and the LED returns to full brightness.

-Future Improvements
-IoT Monitoring
-Mobile App
-MQTT
-Blynk
-Home Assistant
-Machine Learning based occupancy prediction
+# Motion-Based Smart LED Lighting System

+An **ESP32-based smart lighting system** that automatically controls LED brightness using **PIR motion detection** and **LDR-based ambient light sensing**.
+The system features **three-stage PWM dimming**, adjustable timing and light thresholds using potentiometers, and a compact custom PCB design for energy-efficient lighting automation.

+## Features

+* Human motion detection using a PIR sensor
+* Ambient light sensing using an LDR
+* Automatic energy-efficient lighting control
+* Three-stage PWM brightness control:

+  * 100% brightness
+  * 50% brightness
+  * 20% brightness
+  * Automatic OFF
+* Adjustable lighting duration using potentiometers
+* Adjustable ambient light threshold
+* Compact PCB implementation

+## Hardware Used

+* ESP32 DevKit V1
+* HC-SR501 PIR Motion Sensor
+* LDR (Light Dependent Resistor)
+* 3 × 10 kΩ Potentiometers
+* LED
+* Resistors
+* General Purpose PCB
+* USB Power Supply

+## Working Principle

+The ESP32 continuously monitors the **PIR sensor** and **LDR**.

+* If **motion is detected** and the **ambient light is below the set threshold**, the LED turns **ON**.
+* The LED brightness then gradually decreases:

+  * **100% → 50% → 20% → OFF**
+* If new motion is detected while the LED is dimming, the timer resets and the LED returns to **100% brightness**.

+## Future Improvements

+* IoT monitoring and remote control
+* Mobile application
+* MQTT integration
+* Blynk integration
+* Home Assistant support
+* Machine learning-based occupancy prediction